dike-okpan/UK-YouTube-Influencer-Analysis/README.md

 # Data source

-- What data is needed to achieve our objective?
+What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top UK YouTubers in 2024 that includes their:
 - channel names
 - total subscribers
 - total views